werkkrew/boblight-archarm/README.md

 This can be done with the following command:

-`pacman -Sy git gcc make libx11 libxrender portaudio libxext mesa glu ffmpeg`
+`pacman -Sy git gcc make libx11 libxrender portaudio libxext mesa glu ffmpeg bc`

 To install: `./configure && make && make install`